-Sweet potato, cheese, thyme and eggs are all you need to make this frittata.
-It isn’t complicated or tricky, it’s a simple and satisfying supper.
+Sweet potato, cheese, thyme and eggs are all you need to make this sweet potato and thyme frittata.
+It’s a simple and satisfying supper.

 You could leave the sweet potato as steamed chunks but I prefer to mash them, before combining them with the rest of the ingredients and cooking.
 To make this supper super easy, I start the frittata off on top of the stove and then finish it off under the grill.
 If you prefer you could flip it over, part way through cooking and then you wouldn’t need the grill, nor a frying pan that you can put under the grill.

-Either way with potato wedges it’s a comforting supper or with crusty bread a smartish lunch.
+Either way with potato wedges this sweet potato and thyme frittata is a comforting supper or with crusty bread a smartish lunch.

 This frittata is great on a picnic, just slice it up and pop it in a box.
 It travels well.